-Following the flood event of 2012, Narrandera Shire Council was successful in gaining grant funding from the Office of Environment and Heritage to conduct a review of the adopted 2009 Narrandera Flood Risk Management Study and Plan (NFRMS&P).
-The purpose of the project to revise the NFRMS&P is to assist Council in:
+Following the flood event of 2012, Narrandera Shire Council was successful in gaining grant funding from the Office of Environment and Heritage to conduct a review of the adopted 2009 Narrandera Flood Risk Management Study and Plan (NFRMS&P) and the development of a Barellan Flood Management Study and Plan.
+The purpose of the project to revise the NFRMS&P and develop a BFRMS&P to assist Council in:

 - Selecting the recommended program of works aimed at reducing over time, the social, environmental and economic impacts of flooding and establish a program and funding mechanism for Flood Risk Management planning.